Implementing LRU Cache like Building a Lego

 key

-, we can quickly locate the node in the linked list using the hash table, and thus obtain the correspondingval
+, we can quickly locate the node in the linked list via the hash table and obtain the correspondingval

-.A linked list clearly supports fast insertion and deletion at any position by simply adjusting pointers.
+.A linked list naturally supports quick insertion and deletion at any position by adjusting pointers.
 However, a traditional linked list cannot quickly access an element at a specific index.
-Here, by using a hash table, we can quickly map a
+Here, with the help of a hash table, we can quickly map a

 key

-to any linked list node and then insert or delete.
+to any linked list node for insertion and deletion.

-Readers might ask, why use a doubly linked list?
-Wouldn't a singly linked list suffice?
-Also, since the hash table already stores the key
+Readers might ask why a doubly linked list is needed instead of a singly linked list?
+Also, since the key

 and val